Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 9. Customization for flexible gameplay experience.

 ## Bug :
-1. When working villagers may keep staring at player and eventually get teleported, usually triggered when playing is close to villager and idle.
-Not game breaking, but it's out there.<br>
+1. When working villagers may keep staring at player and stand still.
+Haven't found a fix.
+They are coded to stare at a player naturally<br>
+2. When chopping trees they may not attack or attack in the wrong direction.

 ## USAGE GUIDE :
 ### Recruiting villagers.